Ellaasthetic/AWS-Linux-Password-Policy-Guide/README.md

 ```
 BAD PASSWORD: it is too short
 ```
-✅ This means your password policy is working — the system is rejecting weak passwords.
+✅ This means your password policy is working,the system is rejecting weak passwords.

 ### 🔒 Try Setting a Strong Password
 Now enter a password that meets all your policy rules.